jcolag/silver-bat-01-seeking-refuge/text/07-entrance.md

 And then I see why GORGON agents came to this room, a wall full of filing cabinets with the distinctive Medusa-head logo.
 While we're waiting anyway, we shouldn't let the opportunity pass.
 "Saifuddin, help me out, here.
 Let's crack the locks on these and get pictures of what we can."
 While I set up to take pictures, a quick glance at my cellphone shows that the jammers are apparently still working, too.
 That's an encouraging sign.
 It probably means they're still scrambling out in the yard, too.

 "Bad news, Eebee," Bill returns.
 "I can't find any affordances on this side of that blast door, no fingerprints, nothing exposed.
-Odds are really good that the control is entirely from the other side, so we'll need access or help in getting through."
+Odds are in favor of the control being entirely from the other side, so we'll need access or help in getting through."

 "Well, help doesn't exactly seem likely, but if Alexia can manage to cut through, Tè can probably rig up access.
 In the meantime, let's relocate Tè in here for when that happens and have the two of you join us in copying these files.
 They all look encoded, but if they're anything operational, we may be able to use them in the future.